 2. Global X Copper Miners ETF (NYSEARCA:COPX)

 The fund tracks the Solactive Global Copper Miners Total Return Index, which covers copper exploration companies, developers and producers.
-Some of the top holdings in the fund include Hudbay Minerals (NYSE:HBM), Kaz Minerals (LON:KAZ), Capstone Mining (TSX:CS), and Freeport-McMoRan (NYSE:FCX).
+Some of the top holdings in the fund include Hudbay Minerals (NYSE:HBM), Kaz Minerals (LSE:KAZ), Lundin Mining (TSX:LUN) and Freeport-McMoRan (NYSE:FCX).

-This is an updated version of an article originally published on Copper Investing News on November 25, 2015.
+This is an updated version of an article originally published on Copper Investing News in 2015.